TromboneScott/Oscars/README.txt

 --- After contest deadline for entering guesses

 Download the survey results as an Excel file.
-Remove any columns not in categories.csv
-Verify columns are in same order as categories.csv Update any names where they didn't capitalize properly Replace any necessary commas (,) with back-quotes (`) in names Remove any duplicated names so we use the last entry for each person Remove the header row so all you have is the survey data
+Update any names where they didn't capitalize properly Replace any necessary commas (,) with back-quotes (`) in names Remove any duplicated names so we use the last entry for each person
+ - Sort by: Last Name, First Name, Timestamp to find duplicates Remove any columns not in categories.csv
+Verify columns are in same order as categories.csv Remove the header row so all you have is the survey data
 IMPORTANT: Use search and replace to remove any commas Save in CSV (DOS) format as players.csv